 - What rights do tenants have if their landlords breach their duties?
 (See Landlord’s Duties)

 If a landlord’s failure to comply with the rental agreement or their legal duties materially affects health and safety, the renter may deliver a written notice to the landlord identifying the issue(s).
 If the landlord does not remedy the breach within 14 days of receiving notice, the lease will terminate.
-The entire security deposit must be refunded, and the tenant is also entitled to recover actual damages and reasonable attorney fees (Ala.
+The entire security deposit must be refunded, and the tenant is also entitled to recover actual damages and reasonable attorney fees and obtain injunctive relief (Ala.
 Code § 35-9A-401)

 - Are tenants allowed to withhold rent for needed repairs or other breaches of their landlord’s duties?